ZEISS/ZeissIQS-pages/README.md

 # ZeissIQS-pages

-Source of the generated documentation in [zeissiqs.github.io](https://zeissiqs.github.io/).
+Source of the generated documentation in [https://github.com/ZEISS/IQS](https://github.com/ZEISS/IQS).

 > [!NOTE]
-> Please see [ZEISS Industrial Quality Solutions](https://zeissiqs.github.io) for the resulting rendered output.
+> Please see [ZEISS Industrial Quality Solutions](https://zeiss.github.io/IQS/) for the resulting rendered output.

 ## General

-* The documentation accessible via [ZeissIQS.github.io](https://github.com/ZeissIQS/ZeissIQS.github.io) is generated from the files in this repository.
+* The documentation accessible via [https://zeiss.github.io/IQS/](https://github.com/Zeiss/IQS/) is generated from the files in this repository.
-* The [sphinx documentation conversion tool](https://www.sphinx-doc.org) is used for that purpose.
+* The [Sphinx documentation conversion tool](https://www.sphinx-doc.org) is used for that purpose.
 * The generated documentation is then committed into a repository with some special name and can the be rendered by the site https://zeissiqs.github.io/.

 ## Installation